Nishan Peiris: International career

 In August 2018, Sri Lanka Cricket named him in a preliminary squad of 31 players for the 2018 Asia Cup.
-In November 2018, he was added to Sri Lanka's squad for the third Test against England.
+In November 2018, he was added to Sri Lanka's squad as a replacement for Akila Dananjaya ahead of the third Test against England.
 In December 2018, he was named in Sri Lanka team for the 2018 ACC Emerging Teams Asia Cup.
+In March 2024, he was named in Sri Lankan test squad for their test series against Bangladesh as the selection think-tank decided to add an extra spinner for the series and as a result, Peiris made the cut replacing seamer Milan Rathnayake.